-Disruption in service - The centre may have to close due to unforeseen circumstances that are out of our control, including but not limited to: inclement weather, emergency situation ie: no power, flood etc., where legal ratios cannot be met and any directives from governing bodies ie: pandemic, outbreak

-When unforeseen closures occur the following will be implemented:
+Unforeseen closures - The centre may have to close due to unforeseen circumstances that are out of our control, including but not limited to: School closure's deemed necessary by the TDSB, inclement weather, emergency situation i.e. no power, flood etc., where legal ratios cannot be met and any directives from governing bodies i.e. pandemic/outbreak When unforeseen closures occur the following will be implemented:

-All parents will be notified by phone and email of the need to close, the reason and if necessary where and when they are required to pick up their child.

-Information on continued fee payment for extended closures will be decided on a case by case situation Emergency shelter- East Toronto Village.
-43 Kimberley Ave, Toronto, ON, phone: 416-694-1733
+- All parents will be notified by phone and email of the need4 to close, the reason and if necessary where and when they are required to pick up their child. - o Information on continued fee payment for extended closures will be decided on a case by case situation

+Emergency shelter- Community Centre 55 - 97 Main Street, Toronto, ON phone # 416-691-1113

-- > The staff and children will remain at the emergency location until such time that it is safe to return to their original site or until an authorized person has picked up all children. - > Ministry will be informed of the evacuation, as this constitutes a Serious Occurrence. - > Evacuation drills will be performed monthly.
+- The staff and children will remain at the emergency location until such time that it is safe to return to their original site or until an authorized person has picked up all children. - Ministry will be informed of the evacuation, as this constitutes a Serious Occurrence. - Evacuation drills will be performed monthly.